osmlab/atlas-checks/docs/checks/malformedRoundaboutCheck.md

 country and the traffic is moving in the counterclockwise direction then a flag is thrown.

 Finally, we check for car navigable Edges that both intersect the roundabout on the same z level, and are at least partially inside it.
-This finds items that are generally to large or complex to be considered roundabouts, roundabouts where the wrong ways/edges have been tagged as `junction=roundabout`, and [throughabouts](https://wiki.openstreetmap.org/wiki/Throughabout) that have benn tagged as roundabouts.
+This finds items that are generally to0 large or complex to be considered roundabouts, roundabouts where the wrong ways/edges have been tagged as `junction=roundabout`, and [throughabouts](https://wiki.openstreetmap.org/wiki/Throughabout) that have been tagged as roundabouts.

 To learn more about the code, please look at the comments in the source code for the check.
 [MalformedRoundaboutCheck.java](../../src/main/java/org/openstreetmap/atlas/checks/validation/linear/edges/MalformedRoundaboutCheck.java)